fauxnik/dv-comms-radio-api/README.md

 ### Working with state, actions, and update

-State, player input handling, and game update handling are encapsulated by `AStateBehaviour`, which consumig mods must extend.
+State, player input handling, and game update handling are encapsulated by `AStateBehaviour`, which consuming mods must extend.
 Transitioning from one state to another is achieved by returning a new `AStateBehaviour` from one of the handler methods.
 This can also be used to change the behaviour in response to player input.

 ```csharp
 class CounterBehaviour : AStateBehaviour